opensearch-project/documentation-website/_ml-commons-plugin/extensibility/index.md

 # ML extensibility

-Machine learning (ML) extensibility enables ML developers to create integrations to other ML services, such as Amazon SageMaker or OpenAI.
-These integrations give sysadmins and data scientists the ability to run ML workloads outside of their OpenSearch cluster.
+Machine learning (ML) extensibility enables ML developers to create integrations with other ML services, such as Amazon SageMaker or OpenAI.
+These integrations provide system administrators and data scientists the ability to run ML workloads outside of their OpenSearch cluster.

 To get started with ML extensibility, choose from the following options.

-- If you're an ML developer wanting to integrate into your specific ML services, see [Building blueprints]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/blueprints/).
+- If you're an ML developer wanting to integrate with your specific ML services, see [Building blueprints]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/blueprints/).
-- If you're a sysadmin or data scientist wanting to create connection to a ML service, see [Creating connectors for third-party ML platforms]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/connectors/).
+- If you're a system administrator or data scientist wanting to create a connection to an ML service, see [Creating connectors for third-party ML platforms]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/connectors/).

 ## Prerequisites

-If you are an admin deploying an ML connector, make sure that the target model of the connector has already been deployed on your chosen platform.
+If you're an admin deploying an ML connector, make sure that the target model of the connector has already been deployed on your chosen platform.
 Furthermore, make sure that you have permissions to send and receive data to the third-party API for your connector.

 When access control is enabled on your third-party platform, you can enter your security settings using the `authorization` or `credential` settings inside the connector API.